pete-gov/pete-gov/README.md

   - [Centers for Disease Control and Prevention](https://www.cdc.gov/)
   - [Administration for Children & Families](https://www.acf.hhs.gov/)

-### I've worked on projects with systems, software, and people at many more:
+**I worked on projects with systems, software, and people at many more:**

 - US Department of Homeland Security
    - Cybersecurity and Infrastructure Security Agency
   - Customs and Border Protection
   - Immigration and Customs Enforcement
 - Consumer Financial Protection Bureau